IvanVP/refinerycms-audiojs/README.md

 # Refinery CMS Audiojs

 Simple audio extension for [Refinery CMS](http://refinerycms.com).
-It adds a 'Audios' tab to admin menu where you can manage audios.
+It adds a 'Audios' tab to Admin menu where You can manage audios.
-And adds an 'add audio' link to WYMeditor on 'Pages'.
+Adds also an 'Add audio' link to WYMeditor on 'Pages'.

 There are 2 ways to include audios in your project.
 - You can upload files